Lithos-hub/iMovies/README.md

 This application uses The Movie Database (TMDB) API to show info about movies (release dates, titles, vote average, overviews, etc).

 Since I started developing it at October 2019, a tons of changes have been added, such as global visual and design improvements; internationalization (English / Spanish); a login/register backend using Google Firebase Authentication; a movies CRUD backend system using Google Firebase Firestore; navigation guard or a Trivia game (available in Beta phase since version 2.3.0).
+Since version 3.0.0, you are able to send friendship requests to other users and chat with your friends.
+Also, you will earn rewards and unlock achievements depending on the actions you do.

 This application is under continuous development.

 //////////////  C H A N G E L O G  //////////////

+Version 3.0.0

+- Added Social Network tools: message chat, friendship requests, users details, etc.
+- Added rewards and achievements when you do some actions (in the style of trophies on PlayStation or achievements on Xbox.)

 Version 2.3.0